-A brief introduction to members
+A brief introduction to some of our members

 I am an accidental family historian.
 I was asked to translate some parts of the Chau family zupu.
 Joe (Chau) Yow was an early migrant of 1890s.
 He came from the Xinhui district.
 In the 1900s he started a laundry and grocery business in Little Bourke St. Today, his extended descendants, especially the Gen-Y and millennials only have a scant understanding of his history.
 In the process of my research, I quickly realised the significance of original family documents (usually written in Chinese) in telling an authentic story.
 I also realised the need to tell the story in a digital and visual form to make it more accessible to a wider audience.